MarwanAlsoltany/gdpr-tools/README.md

 You can use GDPR-Tools in three ways:

+### 1) Using Some App Life-Cycle Event.

-1) The first and the recommended way is to listen to some event that fires before sending the response back to the client.
+The first and the recommended way is to listen on some event that fires before sending the response back to the client.
 For example in a Symfony application, this would be the `kernel.response` event.
 Note that you have to make sure that GDPR-Tools listener is the last listener.
 The following code snippet demonstrates a slimmed down version of how to do that:

 ```php